 Learn more about Australia’s history, it’s healthcare system and how to register and work in Australia in our handy guide below.

 January 26th is Australia Day, Australia’s national day, and a public holiday for many.
-In honour of the occasion, I thought the focus of this week’s post should be Australia.
-It is after all the birthplace of OET.
+The focus of this guide is Australia.
+Not many people know but it is the birthplace of OET.

 The beginning of OET

 It surprises many candidates to know that the test has been around since the 1980s.
 At this time, a lot of overseas healthcare professionals were arriving to work in Australia.
 It led to the need for an English test which would test English in a healthcare setting and the creation of OET.
 Since the 1980s, a lot of research, discussion and testing has been carried out on the test format.
 The result is that the test remains one that can be trusted by healthcare employers and healthcare professionals.